 Beth Style Calligraphy

 I developed Beth Style calligraphy in 2013 for a client named Beth.
 It is an excellent choice for events — like Beth’s nautical dinner party — that you don’t want to have an overly feminine feel.
-The Beth is a stately calligraphy style, but it retains a bit of playfulness with its occasional loops and the curled tails of letters like “y” and “g”.
+The Beth is a stately calligraphy style, but it retains a bit of fun with its loops and the curled tails of letters like “y” and “g”.

 While Beth Style calligraphy has a little bit of a slant to it, you can easily create it with a straight pen (versus an oblique).
-If you’d like to try out Beth Style calligraphy, you can download a free basic worksheet by clicking here.
+If you’d like to try out Beth Style calligraphy, you can get a free basic worksheet by clicking here.

 To try out Janet Style calligraphy, you can download the free basic Janet Style calligraphy worksheet by clicking here.
 There’s also a brush pen version of the Janet Style calligraphy worksheet set.